Fabo011/Linky/readme.md

 # Questions

-Feel free to reach out to me with any questions or feedback: [linky-cloud@proton.me](mailto:linky-cloud@proton.me)
+Feel free to reach out to me with any questions or feedback: https://matrix.to/#/#linky-cloud:matrix.org or [linky-cloud@proton.me](mailto:linky-cloud@proton.me).
+The matrix chat room is open for everyone.
+Let´s chat to each other.